socialvibe/truex-roku-integrations/DOCS.md

    }
 ```

-This method should be called by the channel code when the channel is ready to display the true[X] unit to the user.
+This event should be triggered by the channel code when the channel is ready to display the true[X] unit to the user.
 This can be called anytime after the unit is initialized.

 The channel should have as much extraneous UI hidden as possible, including player controls, status bars and soft buttons/keyboards.